The latest government data reveals there are 4,613 residential buildings 11m and over with unsafe cladding

 Of these, 94% have had their ACM cladding removed and 88% having completed remediation.

 The MHCLG reported that an estimated 26,100 to 29,500 dwellings in private and social sector buildings with ACM cladding have completed remediation.
-Additionally, there are approximately 5,000 to 5,100 dwellings in occupied private and social sector buildings that still require ACM cladding to be remediated.
+Additionally, there are about 5,000 to 5,100 dwellings in occupied private and social sector buildings that still require ACM cladding to be remediated.